amalinafarhatulfarida/SQL--Determining-PK-and-FK-in-SQL/README.md

 - Identifies the referenced table (`Address`) and the corresponding primary key column (`AddressID`).

 ### **How to Use**
 Run the query in SQL Server Management Studio (SSMS) to explore relationships in the AdventureWorks database.
+Look at the code breakdown to understand more.

 ### **Sample Output**
 | ForeignKeyName     | ParentTable        | ParentColumn       | ReferencedTable | ReferencedColumn |